justcla/HotTips/README.md

 Visual Studio extension that provides Tip of the Day

-How to contributew new tips:
+How to contribute new tips:

 Rough steps:
 - fork the repo